benjaminbardossy-dotcom/mock-pip-boy/README.md

 In the future, I also plan on adding a 5V solar panel to charge the battery, attached to a custom PCB which allows both USB-C charging and solar charging

 # Why Did I Make This?
 I was inspired to make this after coming across this project: [The Chip-Boy](https://github.com/hungggryvic/Chip-Boy).
 Seeing this project, I was inspired to make my own with similar modules.
-I thought it was a neat concept, and wanted to create my own.

 Despite similar ideas, I had envisioned a few changes to the design, including adding more "survival" based modules.
 I wanted this device to warn the user if there was any potential danger.
 To implement this, I added an SpO2 module to measure the users heartrate, an AHT20+BMP280 module for temp and air pressure, an MQ135 module for air quality, and a red LED which would flash if there was any potential danger to the user(E.x. low air quality readings from the MQ135, high temp readings from the AHT20+BMP280.).